I got a call from Bhavik, I look after his equity portfolio and finance planning.

 He had gained 50% returns on his investment in the last 6 months!!

-Surprising thing for me was how I successfully transformed someone into a well disciplined equity investor.
+A surprising thing for me was how I successfully transformed someone into a well-disciplined equity investor.

-Because just 6 months back the same person used to say he can not save any money because of high expenses.
+Just 6 months back the same person used to say he could not save any money because of high expenses.

 From there to now, He has a good amount of investment in equity with 50% returns on it.